 Loyola’s speaker series has featured Georgetown Professor Andrew Schoenholts presenting on empirical research on asylum adjudication and Karen Musalo, Bank of America Foundation Chair in International Law, at UC Hastings College of Law, a world renowned scholar and litigator on gender based asylum claims.
 In addition, students in certificate classes have the opportunity to hear from practicing immigration lawyers, immigration court judges, organizations who work with immigrant communities and immigrant advocates.

 - Summer Internships

 Certificate students may be eligible for paid summer internships through the Career Services Office.

 - Film Series

-The program will provide an annual film series for certificate students but open to the law school and university community to explore immigration issues in the national and global community.
+The certificate program features an annual film series open to the law school and university community to explore immigration issues in the national and global community.